rossm932/rossm932/README.md

 🚀 What I'm currently up to:

-🤖 Working as a Junior Software at Experis, to then be deployed for OpenText
+🤖 Working as a Junior Software Developer at Experis, to then be deployed for OpenText

 💻 Having a go at building a sports betting bot using AI and ML.
 & Looking to collaborate with like-minded individuals in building problem-solving applications and websites.